StellarProgressCompany/StellarProgressWeb/config.md

 ### Redis:
   In-memory data structure store for caching and message brokering.

-## Step by step guide on how to set up everything
+## Step-by-step guide on how to set up everything

 ### Step 1: Setting Up Laravel Backend with Docker